Login

 Photo: Nelson Almeida/AFP via Getty Images

-We first heard about the disinfecting powers of UV-C light (ultraviolet light with a wavelength between 200 and 280 nanometers &#; and the same light that causes sunburn and skin-cell mutation in humans) while talking to certified sex coach Gigi Engle about the best rabbit and bullet vibrators you can buy online.
-She uses a UV-light sterilization pouch to clean her sex toys of bacteria that could lead to yeast infections or bacterial vaginosis.
-According to her, UV light is much more convenient than soap and water. &#;You just need to wipe off your toys and pop them in the pouch and you&#;re done,&#; she says.
+The disinfecting capabilities of UV-C light (ultraviolet light with wavelengths between 200 and 280 nanometers, which can cause sunburn and DNA mutation) were brought to our attention during a discussion with certified sex coach Gigi Engle, who talked about the best rabbit and bullet vibrators available online.
+She utilizes a UV-light sterilization pouch to eliminate bacteria from her sex toys, which can lead to infections.
+According to her, UV light offers a more convenient solution than traditional soap and water.
+"You wipe down your toys and place them in the pouch – it's that simple," she explains.

 Munchkin Portable UV Sterilizer